FAQs

 What is Frasers Property Limited's dividend policy?

-As disclosed in the Introductory Document when Frasers Property Limited (then named Frasers Centrepoint Limited) was relisted on the Main Board of the Singapore Exchange Securities Trading Limited in January 2014, the Board intends to recommend dividends of up to 75% of Frasers Property Limited's net profit after tax after considering a number of factors, including the level of cash and reserves, results of operations, business prospects, capital requirements and surplus, general financial condition, contractual restrictions, the absence of any circumstances which might reduce the amount of reserves available to pay dividends, and other factors the Board considers relevant, including the Group's expected financial performance.
+The Company's policy is to recommend dividends of up to 75% of the Company's net profit after tax after considering a number of factors, including the Company's level of cash and reserves, results of operations, business prospects, capital requirements and surplus, general financial condition, contractual restrictions, the absence of any circumstances which might reduce the amount of reserves available to pay dividends and other factors considered to be relevant by the Board, including the expected financial performance of the Company.

 How often does Frasers Property Limited disclose its financial results?